Who's doing it?

 Location: Virginia, USA

-David was the first to use wireless microphones and an FM transmitter to enable singing from cars.
+David was the FIRST to organize singing in cars, and the first to use wireless microphones and FM radio to do it.
 He facilitated rehearsals for groups in his area starting in May 2020.
 He documented it all on his blog, Setting up a realtime physically distant rehearsal.
 Many of us learned from his experiments and successes.
 See the driveway choir history for more.

 Richmond Virginians Mixed Barbershop Chorus